Overview

 How to update the basic Gantt chart template

 The basic Gantt chart template was created to work natively with the Office Timeline Gantt tool for PowerPoint.
-This Gantt tool is a desktop add-in that automatically creates and updates Gantts, and the Pro edition easily integrates with project management software like Microsoft Project and others.
+Using its free 14-day trial, you can automatically create and update Gantts, as well as integrate with project management software like Microsoft Project and others.
 Therefore, you can quickly import your existing data and instantly have it transformed into a beautiful PowerPoint Gantt chart sample that can be revised as quickly as your stakeholders need updates.